Skip to content

 export default nextConfig

-Then add 'use cache: private' to your function along with a cacheLife configuration and export unstable_prefetch from your page.
+Then add 'use cache: private' to your function along with a cacheLife configuration.

 Basic example